wrapperband/FeathercoinWalletGuide/README.md

 **Set up a Feathercoin Point of Sale Device (POS)with featherPay **

-featherPay is a simple and easy to use handheld payment terminal that merchants can use to take payments via feathercoin for any goods or services that they sell or deliver.
+**featherPay** is a simple and easy to use hand held payment terminal that merchants can use to take payments via feathercoin for any goods or services that they sell or deliver.
 The idea is to make it simple to accept feathercoin if by wrapping all the technology in a simple handle held device.

 https://forum.feathercoin.com/topic/6980/dev-introducing-featherpay-point-of-sales-device